 Ever since Michigan State University drew a world record hockey crowd of 74,544 to Spartan Stadium in October 2001 to witness the so-called Cold War against Michigan, it seems that hockey teams everywhere have been taking the game outside.

-Most recently Calgary hosted the Heritage Classic last night at McMahon Stadium, with the Flames defeating the Canadiens 4-0 in front of 41,022 fans.
+In 2011, the city of Calgary hosted the Heritage Classic at McMahon Stadium, with the Flames defeating the Canadiens 4-0 in front of 41,022 fans.
 As I watched the game I couldn’t help but wonder what the cost to stage an outdoor hockey game would be.
 Can you actually make money by hosting this type of risky one-day event?

 Staging An Outdoor Hockey Game: Stadium Conversion

 Any outdoor installation, particularly one tied to a major event, carries with it some financial risk.
 All of the preparation and expenses to convert the stadium to a hockey rink will be incurred prior to the event so the longer it is used, the more economic sense a temporary rink makes.
 Organizers are basically paying several hundred thousand dollars for the first minute of ice, and then 50 cents for each subsequent minute of use.

 According to Ice Rink Events (the main supplier of seasonal ice rinks in North America), the cost to install an 85′ x 200′ ice rink would be in the neighborhood of $850,000, including $150,000 for a refrigeration unit that will ensure quality ice for the players.
 This does not even include the costs associated with additional seating in the stadium, as well as the extra labour that is required to put on the event.
 Outdoor stadiums are also typically ‘winterized’ after their last football game of the year, which means that water is drained and shut off.
 Bringing washroom facilities back online in the middle of winter would represent another significant cost and challenge for organizers.